CBSE asks schools to set up 'sugar boards' to monitor students' sugar intake - OrissaPOST

 “The proliferation of sugary snacks, beverages, and processed foods, often readily available in school environments, contributes significantly to this excessive intake,” it said.

-The National Commission for Protection of Child Rights (NCPCR) is a statutory body formed under Section (3) of the Commission for Protection of Child Rights (CPCR) Act, 2005 (No 4 of 2006), to ensure that rights of the children are protected especially those who are most vulnerable and marginalised.
+The direction was issued after a nudge by the National Commission for Protection of Child Rights (NCPCR) — a statutory body formed to ensure that rights of children, especially those who are most vulnerable and marginalised, are protected.

 The schools have been asked to establish “sugar boards” where information is displayed to educate students about the risks of excessive sugar intake.